 Another Tom Cruise movie filmed partially in Oklahoma, "Far and Away" co-starred Nicole Kidman and was directed by Ron Howard.
 It was supposed to be the kind of big-budget epic that takes home Oscars.
 Unfortunately, the story of romance during the Oklahoma Land Run received mixed reviews back in 1992.

 Most of the movie was not filmed in Oklahoma.
-Even the Land Run was shot in Montana, but the Oklahoma Film Commission says there were portions filmed in our state.
+Even the Land Run was shot in Montana, but the Oklahoma Film Commission says there were portions filmed in the state.

 06 of 11